• Skip to main content

 1. Once you bring home the mussels from the store, remove them from the bag and place the mussels on top of ice in a large bowl and keep them cold in the refrigerator.

-2. When ready to cook, use a soft bristle brush and scrub each mussel under cold water.
+2. When ready to cook, use a Shellfish scrubber or something similar and scrub each mussel under cold water.

 3. Each mussel has a “beard”, which is how the mussel holds onto rocks in the water and needs to be removed before cooking.
 Use a towel and pull off each beard.